dianabarabash/DevOps-course-STEP-2023/homework3/README.md

 ===================
 Guide
 -----
-- Connect to the instance
+- Start to the instance
 ```bash
 ./run-and-provision.sh
 ```